-Preschool Registration for the 2022/2023 school year will open to the community on January 19th, 2022.
-The registration form will provide detailed information.
-Contact Carla Smith at firstname.lastname@example.org for a tour or to answer questions.
-Contact Carla Smith by email for a tour or to answer questions.
+Preschool Registration for the 2023/2024 school year will open to the community on Tuesday, January 17th, 2023.
+Click on the link below to register.
+The registration form will provide detailed information of how to register.
+Contact Carla Smith at email@example.com for a tour or to answer questions.

 Connections Preschool has been teaching children in Raleigh for over 10 years.
 We are a ministry of Forest Hills Baptist Church located near NC State University and Meredith College.
 We believe that children learn best through play, guided by teachers that care for and nurture them.
 We also believe that each preschooler and their family are special to God and are an important part of the Connections Preschool family.
 All are welcome here!